llllllllll/combine/README.rst

 .. code-block::

-   Usage: combine [OPTIONS] COMMAND [ARGS]...
+   Usage: __main__.py [OPTIONS] COMMAND [ARGS]...

    Options:
      --config YAML-FILE
+     --log-level TEXT    The minimum log level to show.
      --help              Show this message and exit.

    Commands:
-     gen-token  Generate a token for a user. irc        Serve the irc bot an enter into a repl where... train      Manually train the model for a given user. uploader   Serve the replay upload page.
+     check-ip      Check the current ip address against the... gen-token     Generate a token for a user. irc           Serve the irc bot an enter into a repl where... train         Run the model training service.
+     train-single  Manually train the model for a given user. uploader      Serve the replay upload page.

 Fabric